tevang/keras-neural-graph-fingerprint/README.md

 ```

 The reason is that the same `l2` object will be passed to each internal layer,
-wheras an `l2` object can obly be assigned to one layer.
+whereas an `l2` object can only be assigned to one layer.

 Method 2. will work, because a new layer is instanciated based on the configuration
 of the passed layer.